IronyMan777/Breaking-Atmo/README.md

 A top-down space sim engineered personally by Irony Man.
 Features will (eventually) include space combat, boarding, salvage operations, and NPC interaction.
 Currently in very early Alpha stages.

 As soon as I figure everything out I'll get it all uploaded.

+Now working on getting processing.js going...
+I may have to start again from scratch.